pradeepkumartheegala/aboutme/README.md

 - [Hosted page](https://pradeepkumartheegala.github.io/aboutme/ "My Published Page")

 ## About
-This is my second webpage which is done using the repository in GitHub.
-This webpage gives the basics things like creating the link and tools which I used for creating this webpage and this repository helps me to learn the basics of the creating the webpage in cloud or local machine using the push and pull.
+This repo is used for developing the basic operation required for developing the web page and this webpage gives the basics things like creating the link and tools which I used for creating this webpage.

 ## Recommended Tools
 1. Visual Studio Code ([https://code.visualstudio.com/](https://code.visualstudio.com/ "visual studio editor")): This is editor which is developed by Microsoft that is used for source code.
 This contains debuggers, Git controls and many which helps to create web page.